-We will develop and incentivise individual givers at all levels using public campaigns and the establishment of a giving circle.
-We will develop closer partnerships with corporate companies whose values match our own, and we will work with trusts and foundations to enable us to deliver our work at scale.
-We will also diversify our earned revenue, enabling sector organisations to avail themselves of our frameworks, programmes and services.
-To achieve this, we will be investing in our Public Relations, Marketing, Communications and Development teams.
+We are adapting our business model to focus on earned revenue, both diversifying our offer, and bringing in a full cost recovery model to projects.
+We recognise that for partners who have been used to working with us on heavily subsidised rates this will require a shift in both how we communicate the value our work brings, but also in how we fundraise collectively to support it.
+We will continue to develop and incentivise individual givers at all levels and develop partnerships with corporate companies whose values match our own, and work with trusts and foundations to enable us to deliver our work at scale.

+To achieve this, we will be investing in our Infrastructure, Public Relations, Marketing, Communications and Development teams.
 By 2027, our 50th year, we want to see exponential growth as we are able to meet more of the demand for our work.